My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 SM02.jpg

-“Love Song” would be the next single, and wow what a song.
+“Love Song” was the next single, and wow what a song.
 Riding an infectious bassline, shimmering synths, and scratchy guitar, the song caught an undeniable groove.
-It’s the kind of song you fall in love with on first listen.
-Purely New Wave, it was one of the leading examples of the era.
+It was the kind of song you fall in love with on first listen.
+Purely new wave, it was one of the leading examples of the era.
 It also got the band attention outside of the UK, reaching #38 in Canada, #17 in Australia, and #16 in Sweden.
-The album would go to #11 in the UK and crack the top ten in Sweden and New Zealand.
+The album reached #11 in the UK and cracked the top ten in Sweden and New Zealand.
+Success in the US remained elusive.

 SM06.jpg

-Their sixth album was hands down their crowning achievement.
-New Gold Dream is one of the best New Wave albums ever and one of the best releases of the 80s.
-I could go on at length about each song, singing its praises.
-It is a well-worn disc in my record collection.
+The sixth album was their crowning achievement.
+New Gold Dream is one of the best new wave albums ever and one of the best of the 1980s.
+I could go on at length about each song, singing its praises – it is a well-worn album in my record collection.

 SM07.jpg

 Though not as captivating as its predecessor, Sparkle in the Rain was still a fantastic album and a very strong follow-up.
 It was also impressive that it was a very different sounding record.
-The synths faded to the back, Gaynor’s pounding beats come to the fore, and Kerr’s vocals got louder and vaster.
-The result was big, stadium-oriented songs that shifted the band’s sound away from New Wave and into pop and rock.
+The synths faded to the back, Gaynor’s pounding beats came even more to the fore, and Kerr’s vocals got louder and more vast.
+The result was outsized, stadium-oriented songs that shifted the band’s sound more into rock, with a pop sensibility.

 SM08.jpg

-One reason for this change was Steve Lillywhite producing the album, who encouraged the band to write the songs together so the instruments and vocals worked in unity.
-This resulted in less nuanced and more powerful sounding arrangements and a loss of the beautiful intricacy of their prior arrangements (Lillywhite’s wife, the inimitable Kirsty MacColl, would perform on two songs on the album).
+One reason for the change was Steve Lillywhite, who produced the album.
+He encouraged Simple Minds to write the songs together so the instruments and vocals worked in unity.
+This resulted in less nuance and more powerful arrangements, which lost the beautiful intricacy of their prior sound.
+Lillywhite’s wife, the inimitable Kirsty MacColl, also performed on two songs on the LP, “Speed Your Love to Me” and “Street Hassle”.

-The other change was the rise of U2, who Simple Minds met while on tour in 1983 in Europe.
-Seeing U2’s album, War, reach #1 in the UK and #12 in the US the prior year by having moved to a more anthemic rock sound must have made an impression.
-Kerr denied this but the move in Simple Mind’s sound to a similar style was undeniable.
-Burchill has also often utilized a scratch style of play on his guitar, similar to U2’s Edge.
-The U2 comparison would dog the band for much of their career thereafter.
+Another factor to consider was the rise of U2, who Simple Minds had met while on tour in Europe.
+Seeing U2’s album, War, reach #1 in the UK and #12 in the US the prior year by moving to an anthemic rock sound must have made an impression.
+Kerr denied this, but the coincidental shift in Simple Mind’s sound to a similar style was notable.
+Burchill has also often utilized a scratch style of guitar playing, similar to U2’s Edge.
+The U2 comparison has dogged the band for much of their career since this album.

 Kerr and Hynde